TiberiusGh/1DV610-L2/docs/testingGuide.md

 Steps:

 1. Open browser developer tools and go to Network tab
-2. Set up a webhook callback in the test interface
+2. Set up a webhook url in the `<input>` (recommend using webhook.site but remember to enable CORS in the config on webhook.com)
 3. Click "Accept All" button
 4. Check the Network tab for a POST request to the webhook endpoint
 5. Click "Essentials OFF" button